 During the transportation ban, Nepal Tourism Board and the Nepal Tourist Police in conjunction with the Himalayan Rescue Association run Shuttle Bus Services between various hotels in Kathmandu and the Domestic and International Airports.

 Driving in Nepal is a challenging job.
 The road regulation is almost non existent but it’s up to you to follow these rules.
 Traffic in Nepal drives on the left.
 You must have an international driving license to drive a vehicle in Nepal.
 You should carry your license with you at all times when driving as well as any documents relating to the vehicle itself.
 Local bus travel is particularly hazardous and please avoids travel on overnight buses.

 There are several internal airlines operating in Nepal offering flights across Nepal.
-You should check weather conditions before travelling with internal airlines.
+You should check weather conditions before traveling with internal airlines.
 Bad weather conditions in mountainous and hill regions can increase the risk to safety.

 Trekking in Nepal – Safety and Security!
 Trekking in Nepal often involves travelling to very remote areas.
 The availability of phone and Internet services is extremely are still limited.
 It is likely that during a trek you will be unable to contact family and friends for a long period of time.
 Treks often take longer than expected by one or two days, which can worry friends and family.